GiGurra/snail/README.md

-Here's a what Anthropic claude 3.5 sonnet thinks about this project:
+Here's a what Anthropic claude 3.5 sonnet (and I) think about this project:

 # Snail 🐌